mverleg/pyjson_tricks/README.rst

 where ``preserve_order=True`` is added for emphasis; it can be left out since it's the default.

 As a note on performance_, both dicts and OrderedDicts have the same scaling for getting and setting items (``O(1)``).
-In Python versions before 3.5, OrderedDicts were implemented in Python rather than C, so were somewhat slower; since Python 3.5 both are implemented in C. In summary, you should have no scaling problems and probably no performance problems at all, especially for 3.5 and later.
-Python 3.6+ preserve order of dictionaries by default making this redundant, but this is an implementation detail that should not be relied on.
+In Python versions before 3.5, OrderedDicts were implemented in Python rather than C, so were somewhat slower; since Python 3.5 both are implemented in C. In summary, you should have no scaling problems and probably no performance problems at all, especially in Python 3.
+Python 3.6+ preserves order of dictionaries by default making this redundant, but this is an implementation detail that should not be relied on.

 Comments
 +++++++++++++++++++++++++++++++++++++++